• Homepage

 Table laid out in medieval banquet style

-For most of us the words medieval banquet conjure up vivid and colourful imagery – plentiful food and wine, exotic recipes, lavish presentations, grand table layouts, glorious surroundings and marvellous entertainment.
 Banquets in particular seem to hold a fascination for many people.
 The Arthurian legend, its tales of Camelot and a glorious age of chivalry has perhaps been a key contributor to that.
 The Great Hall at Winchester with its main tourist attraction Arthur’s Round Table will have seen many a medieval banquet in its time.
 (Photo below)

 Nations and peoples have always regarded food as a defining characteristic of their culture.
 Food celebrations (and conversely food taboos) play an important role in a people’s culture and throughout history those wishing to demonstrate power or splendour have used food to convey that.
-The nobles of 11th-15th century England used feasting in this way and hence the icon of the lavish banquet was born.
+The nobles of 11th-15th century England used feasting in this way and hence the icon of the lavish medieval banquet was born.

 Winchester Great Banqueting Hall and Arthur's Round Table